 1. For an official cofinancier with which the Bank1 expects a sustained relationship, the Bank enters into a cofinancing framework agreement, which specifies (a) the terms and conditions of the cofinancier's participation in Bank-assisted projects and other activities; (b) project selection, appraisal, implementation, and supervision arrangements; (c) the modalities for mutual cooperation and consultation; and (d) the fees to be paid to the Bank for services provided.
-Such an agreement is prepared by the Legal Department (LEG), negotiated on the Bank's behalf by LEG and the Cofinancing and Project Finance Department (CAP), and cleared with the Controller's Department.
+Such an agreement is prepared by the Legal Department (LEG), negotiated on the Bank's behalf by LEG and the Global Partnership and Trust Fund Operations (CFPTO), and cleared with the Controller's Department.

 2. The recipient country identifies its potential cofinancing needs and possible cofinanciers for each project.
 Drawing on specific discussions with the recipient country, country department staff quantify at the project level the country's potential cofinancing needs.
 The departmental cofinancing coordinators ensure that information on cofinancing is entered in the Bank's Cost Accounting System2 and updated throughout project processing.
 CAP consolidates this information Bankwide and transmits it to potential cofinanciers.